|Semester 1 Credit Value:||20|

 The aims of this module are:

 To develop students’ knowledge of the technical terminology used in the study of Classical Art and Archaeology.

 To introduce students to methods for the analysis of Classical Art and Archaeology.

 To introduce the Classical collections held in the Great North Museum.

 Topics vary from year to year.
-They might include: Classical Art and Architecture, Greek painted pottery; Domestic housing in Classical Greece; Greek Temple Architecture, The Augustan Cultural Revolution, Architecture of Rome, Art and Architecture of Pompeii, Later Roman Art
+They might include: Classical Art and Architecture, burial, Greek painted pottery; Domestic housing in Classical Greece; Greek Temple Architecture, The Augustan Cultural Revolution, Architecture of Rome, Art and Architecture of Pompeii, Later Roman Art